 Jack finds an entrance to the area below street level, and is confronted with Annie strapped with explosives, and Payne standing nearby, holding a detonator.
 Payne chastises Jack a bit before making his way to the LA subway system, with Jack jumping aboard as it pulls away, crawling across the top.

 Payne handcuffs Annie to a pole, and kills the train driver.
 Payne the explains his plan to Annie: he intends to get off the train with the money, but leave her to explode, causing the police to think they both died on the subway.

 Payne's overzealous nature gets the better of him, as he hears Jack climbing on top of the train car.
 Playfully claiming he may be able to bribe Jack into letting him go, Payne reaches into the sack of money, only to set off the paint bomb, ruining the money.

 Enraged, Payne then climbs up the side of the train car on the outside, and goes hand-to-hand with Jack.
 As they fight, Jack notices a low-overhanging light approaching, and holds Payne's head up while seizing the detonator to Annie's bomb from Payne.
 The light decapitates Payne, and his body falls over the side of the car.

 Jack then enters the car, and manages to get the explosives off Annie.
 However, he does not have the key to her handcuffs, and Payne's killing of the train driver has rendered the brakes inoperable.
 A railmap shows Jack that there's a sharp curve ahead.
 He speeds up the train with the intention of derailing it.
 The plan works and Annie is freed from the bar.
 The train barrels out of an incomplete stretch of track right in front of the Chinese Theater in Hollywood.
 It lands on its side and comes to a halt.
-Annie and Jack are both alive and as they embrace, a number of tourists and others whom the train has stopped traffic for, come over to look at the strange spectacle.
+Annie and Jack are both alive and as they kiss, a number of tourists and others whom the train has stopped traffic for, come over to look at the strange spectacle.